Executive Condo Review - Is It A Good Investment Property?

 Executive Condo Review – Is It A Good Investment Property?

-Can an executive condo (EC) be a good investment property?
-To answer this question, let's take a look at the following data and charts.
+Can an executive condo (EC) be a good investment?
+To answer this question, let's examine the following data and charts.

-• Comparison of the 20-year island-wide price trend of executive condos (EC) versus 99-year leasehold private condos
+• Comparison of 10-year island-wide price trend of executive condos (EC) versus 99-year leasehold private condos.

-• Comparison of average price growth between an EC and a private condo in District 18 (East), District 22 (West) and District 27 (North)
+• Comparison of average price growth between ECs and private condos in District 18 (East), District 22 (West), and District 27 (North).

-But firstly, let’s find out what executive condos are and some of the important criteria governing them:
+But firstly, let’s understand what executive condominiums (ECs) are and the key regulations governing them:

 What Is An Executive Condo (EC)

 The first Executive condo (EC) was introduced by the Housing and Development Board (HDB) in 1997.
-However, they are more 'atas' (high-class) than HDB flats and are generally comparable to mass market suburban private condominiums.
-In fact, they are almost indistinguishable from the latter, but are priced more attractively.
+They are more 'atas' (a colloquialism for high-class) than HDB flats and are generally comparable to mass-market suburban private condominiums.
+In fact, they are almost indistinguishable from the latter, but are priced more affordably.

 ECs are developed and sold by private developers but are subsidised by the government.
-In other words, they are specifically developed for the “sandwiched” class who aspires to live in a property with facilities like swimming pool, gym and clubhouse, similar to what private a condo offers.
+In other words, they are introduced for the “sandwiched” class who aspires to live in a property with facilities like a swimming pool, gym and clubhouse, similar to what a private condo offers.

-In fact, former National Development Minister Khaw Boon Wan once likened them to buying a Lexus at the price of a (Toyota) Corolla.
+Former National Development Minister Khaw Boon Wan once likened executive condos to buying a Lexus at the price of a (Toyota) Corolla.
 But there are certain ownership restrictions imposed by HDB.
 These include the following:

-• Between the 5th-10th year of ownership, they can only sell to Singapore Citizens (SC) and Singapore Permanent Residents (SPR)
+• Between the 5th and 10th year of ownership, they can only sell to Singapore Citizens (SC) and Singapore Permanent Residents (SPR).

 • Owners cannot rent out the entire unit within the 5-year MOP.
-They must retain at least 1 bedroom for own physical occupation and must register the rental of bedrooms with HDB within 7 days of commencement of lease.
+They must retain at least one bedroom for their own occupation and must register the rental of bedrooms with HDB within 7 days of commencement of lease.

 Eligibility Criteria For Purchasing An Executive Condominium

-Please refer to our executive condo FAQ for more information.
+You may wish to refer to our executive condo FAQs for more information.

 Housing Grants for Executive Condos